Skip to main content

 Name: is_code_functional

 A pass/fail check on the model's generated output compared to a list of messages provided in the model input.
 Assumes the output contains generated code and the input contains a list of messages describing the desired code or modification to a given code snippet.
-Output is 1 if the code is functional, meaning that the code contains no logical errors, undefined variables/functions, or incomplete statements.
+Output is 1 if the code is functional (no logical errors, undefined variables, or incomplete statements).
 Otherwise, output is 0.

 Classification Checks